Project

 Proposal to make inspect include underscores on numerics

-Added by brightbits (Michael Baldry) almost 3 years ago.
-Updated almost 3 years ago.
+Added by brightbits (Michael Baldry) about 3 years ago.
+Updated about 3 years ago.

 Status: